-Ness is the Team Leader of Open Heaven Church in Loughborough which was planted with a bunch of friends in 1993 when they graduated from Uni together.
-Open Heaven is now 1 church with 3 expressions and has sent out a couple of church plants.
+Ness is the Team Leader of Open Heaven, a church in Loughborough which was planted with friends in 1993 when they graduated from university together.
+Open Heaven is now one church with multiple expressions and has sent out a number of church plants.
 Ness is the Pioneer UK Leader and a champion for women in leadership.
 She is married to Rich, they have two daughters, Amelie and Lauren.